kburchfiel/rope/README.md

 In this case, "because" and "the" are separated by parentheses and -T, the outline for "the."

 It's also worth noting that stories may not be designed to help you remember all elements of a phrase.
-For instance, stories for phrases starting with "and" might not include material to help you remember the "and," since "and" is usually represented with SKP-, and this should not be too difficult to remember once you recognize this pattern.
+For example, stories for phrases that start with SKP- for "and" often won't mention that part of the outline.
+SKP- appears so often for "and" in phrases that you should be able to remember it on your own after enough study.

+As in the single-word deck, not all phrase outlines received a story.
+For example, if a phrase outline was simply a combination of two or more outlines from the single-word deck, I often didn't include a story for it.

 **5.5.
 Important notes regarding the phrases deck**